We are constantly investing in technology to reduce our power consumption and promote environmentally friendly practices in all our departments:

 Hotel Isla Verde participates in the Certification for Sustainable Tourism (CST) program sponsored by the Costa Rican Tourism Institute (ICT).

 Certification for Sustainable Tourism (CST) is a voluntary program that categorizes and certifies tourism businesses based on the degree to which their operations meet standards of sustainability.
-Companies are awarded a rating of 0 to 5 “green leaves” according to evaluations in four areas:
+Companies are awarded a rating of 0 to 5 “green leaves” according to evaluations in five areas:

 1. Physical-biological parameters